 We’ll add some sub-summary fields to get total of all names in the reporting period/state, and another sub-smmary field for the count of occurrences of each name.
 Because the excel file is a sinlge name with the number of occurrences of that name then all we have to do is count how many records for each sub-summary part.
 The last calculation is to get the percentage of the whole does each gender represent.
 And for that we used a calculation field referencing the sub-summary fields.
 GetSummary ( UNIQUE_NAMES ; GENDER ) / GetSummary ( UNIQUE_NAMES ; UNIQUE_NAMES ).
 So lets say we wanted to see this report for California in 1910.
 I would look something like this.

 There are only 363 records in that found set so not a big deal to go fetch that data and show the results.
 If you are a WAN user however even showing as few as 363 records may cause some of the progress dialogs to come up and become visible while it is summarizing the values.
 Before we look at the script that generated the static sub-summary report lets look at the final output.
 Not bad … mind you I did spend a little more time on making this one a little prettier.

 The important thing to note here is that the results are identical.

-Because we are working with totals for each year.
+We are working with totals for each year.
 Those numbers are not going to change so if someone requests data for a particular year and state, instead of performing a search and crunching on the data each time.
-Why not cache that data and make available for the next person who requests it.
-For example once a person has requested 2010 data for all states (represents 93,281 records) the aggregation on all of that data would not be needed the next time the report were to be requested.
+Why not cache that data and make available for the next person who requests it?
+For example, once a person has requested 2010 data for all states (represents 93,281 records) the aggregation on all of that data would not be needed the next time the report were to be requested.
 Not to mention that we would need to do any sorting either.
 All we would be pulling down is static values for 3 records.
-Here is what that script looks like.
+Here is what that script looks like: